rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 ## Webpack, the Rails Way

 There's an official Rails gem for bundling JavaScript with Webpack and it's called [Webpacker](https://github.com/rails/webpacker).
 [Guarav Tiwari](https://medium.com/@gauravtiwari) wrote a [detailed introduction to Webpacker here](https://medium.com/statuscode/introducing-webpacker-7136d66cddfb).

 Why does Webpacker exist?

-Webpacker makes Rails aware of Webpack and helps make Webpack configuration a little easier.

-Webpack is fairly complex to configure from scratch.
-The Webpacker gem abstracts away a default configuration and development setup with out-of-the-box ES6 support, in addition to integrations with popular frameworks like React, Angular, and Vue, so setup for a new project appears to be pretty easy.
+First, Webpacker helps make Webpack *Rails-friendly*.
+Webpack is powerful tool built to be extremely flexible.
+As a consequence, it is fairly complex to configure from scratch.
+This makes Webpack a somewhat odd choice for Rails, which promotes *convention over configuration*.
+Webpacker fills the gap.
+The Webpacker gem introduces some conventions and abstracts away a default configuration to make it easier to get up-and-running with, for example, out-of-the-box ES6 syntax support through Webpack.

-Rails needs to be aware of Webpack output on some level so, at minimum, you can render `<script>` tags for Webpack assets.
+Also, Webpacker helps form the bridge between the Webpack build and the Rails application.
+Rails needs to be able to render `<script>` tags for Webpack assets in views.
+Webpacker provides helpers, including `javascript_pack_tag`, to point to these assets.

 By Webpacker convention, Webpack will build JavaScript from source files located in `app/javascript` (a new addition to the traditional Rails layout) along with `node_modules` installed via `yarn`.
 To determine what dependencies to build, Webpack is configured by Webpacker to treat each file in `app/javascript/packs` as a separate [entry](https://webpack.js.org/concepts/#entry) point.
 Entries in Webpack are analagous to `app/assets/javascripts/application.js` in Sprockets, along with any JavaScript file appended to the Rails configuration for asset precompilation.